 Thanks for taking the time to visit my JustGiving page.

 In the 1980s I was unlucky enough to have kidney failure, and in 1987 I was lucky enough to have a kidney transplant.
-30 years later that kidney's still going strong, and I've enjoyed a normal healthy life the entire time - chiefly because the donated kidney was such a good match.
-So in September/October 2017 my wife Jacqui and I will spend a fortnight walking the 177 miles of Offa’s Dyke, aiming to encourage as many more people as possible to join the organ donor register – the more of you there are, the higher the chance of a great match for someone now on the waiting list.
+30+ years later that kidney's still going strong, and I've enjoyed a normal healthy life the entire time - chiefly because the donated kidney was such a good match.
+So my wife Jacqui and I decided to spend a fortnight walking the 177 miles of Offa’s Dyke, aiming to encourage as many more people as possible to join the organ donor register.
+Unfortunately we've each had injuries that have prevented us from doing a long-distance walk this year, so we've postponed the walk until April/May 2018.
+The aim remains the same: to get more people to register as organ donors - the more of you there are, the higher the chance of a great match for someone now on the waiting list.

 Why Offa’s Dyke?
 In Wales there is a ‘presumed consent’ system for organ donation, but in England people have to ‘opt in’.
 Offa's Dyke marks the boundary: walking it draws attention to the need for more donors.

 So if you haven't already ‘opted in’ please take two minutes to sign up at https://www.organdonation.nhs.uk/.
 If you’re already registered, great: please encourage colleagues/friends/family to sign up too.
 This can transform someone’s life; my family and I are so grateful to the donor who gifted me the last 30 years.